isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

 1. Select the template which maps with your data source from the **Data mapping template** dropdown.
 The out-of-the-box templates for the selected data source are displayed in the drop-down.
 For example, you can view the “sql-table” template for datasource named “PostgreSQL” datasource.

-    > [!Note]
+    > [!NOTE]
     >
     > If your administrator has configured customized templates, then you’re also shown those templates in the drop-down list (based on the template path configurations done by your administrator).
 1. Click **Fetch** to fetch the data from the data source and apply the template on the data that results from the SQL query.
 1. You can view the data in the preview or the DITA source view.
 1. The preview shows how the data will be displayed when inserted into the content.
 The preview displays a small fraction of the data in the format of the selected template.
 For example:
     *	If you’ve selected the sql-table template, you can view the SQL data in a tabular format.
     *	If you’ve selected the jira-ordered-list template, you can view an ordered list for the Jira issues.
  1. The source view shows the data in the DITA source view.
  ![](images/add-content-snippet-generator.png){width="800" align="left"}
     1. To save the results of the query, enter the name of the generator and then click **ADD**.
 A new content snippet generator is added to the list.
     >[!NOTE]